danielsz/mmailer/README.md

 We use MicroMachine, a minimal finite state machine, to help with the state transitioning.

+### Mail

+We leverage the ubiquitous Mail gem to do the actual sending of email.

 ### CLI

 We used Thor to provide a command line interface.